DarkStarSword/kosh/README.md

   for the highlighted entry, if used in the right pane it will reveal only the highlighted field.

+- Ctrl+R: Reveal the contents of a field currently being edited.

 - y: Copy entry to clipboard.
 If used in the left pane it will first copy the username field, then the password field.
 If used in the right pane it will copy the highlighted field.